-PROJECT NAME STATUS 11.
-Empangeni Mega Housing project of 10 000 units of an IRDP (Integrated Residential Development Programme) type.
+PROJECT NAME STATUS 8.
+Empangeni CBD Revitalisation Plan 7 Comment 2010 2010 2010 2010 2010 2010 2010 201 Empangeni developed beyond its planned framework and there is increasing pressure for land for housing and interrelated land use components, including transport related requirements.
+The town suffers substantial urban decay with associated (1) deteriorating ecological infrastructure, (2) hardened urban form and building inefficiencies and (2) spatial and land use inefficiency.
+A suite of plans has been developed or are under implementation for more efficient transport, stormwater management, energy efficiency as well as greening and landscaping etc. The Revitalization of the Empangeni CBD has further been earmarked as a demonstration project for the implementation of the IUDF (Integrated Urban Development Framework).
+A project to provide informal trading facilities as part of the CBD regeneration has commenced.
+9. Empangeni Mega Housing Housing project of 10 000 units of an IRDP (Integrated Residential Development Programme) type.
 Installation of services has commenced.
-The project has the following proposed housing typologies: BNG & Finance Linked Individual Subsidy Programme Social Housing Bonded Houses Serviced Sites Mixed Use Residential Medium Density Residential Cluster 12.
-Feasibility Study into wastewater and 13 cm 13 cm 13 cm 13 cm 14 cm 15 cm 12 cm 12 cm 12 cm 12 cm 12 cm 13 cm 13 cm 14 cm 15 cm 15 cm 16 cm 17 cm 17 cm 18 cm 18 cm 19 cm 19 cm 19 cm 10 The City of uMhlathuze (CoU) seeks to secure an adequate water supply to underpin its planned growth.
-As such, the CoU has undertaken a comprehensive feasibility study and identified the most viable solution for dealing with wastewater and associated by-products re-use generated within the City, in accordance with Section 120 of the Municipal Finance Management Act, 56 of 2003, the Municipal PPP Regulations (1 April 2005) and the Municipal PPP Guidelines (2007).
-Phase 1, the Feasibility Study, has been finalized and Phase 2, the Procurement, is being initiated.
-13. Esikhaleni Fitness Centre 3 500 WILLIENS Funding support was received from the KZN Department of Sport and Recreation for the development of a fitness centre in eSikhaleni.
+The project has the following proposed housing typologies: BNG & Finance Linked Individual Subsidy Programme Social Housing Bonded Houses Serviced Sites Mixed Use Residential Medium Density Residential Cluster 10.
+Esikhaleni Fitness Centre 3 GOOD HEALTH AND WEL-RENG Funding support was received from the KZN Department of Sport and Recreation for the development of a fitness centre in eSikhaleni.
 Support was also provided for designs and Specifications.
 The project has three main phases and an estimated cost of R165 million.
 Phase 1 is under implementation, i.e. fencing, relocation of services, earthworks, main entrance, guardhouse and combo courts.
-14. Desalination Plan 9 REGENT AND ALL OF CLANWAITER CONTRACTOR OF C Plant was developed by Department of Water Service - DWS (completed February 2017) at a 10ML/day capacity.
+11. Desalination Plan Plant was developed by Department of Water Service - DWS (completed February 2017) at a 10ML/day capacity.
 As part of the handover, it was agreed that DWS would cover all costs relating to the plant until transferred.